How much is a jet worth? Half price, Airbus figures show

 Although the manufacturer has taken some new orders since then, it has also delivered aircraft, meaning that the two sets of figures are broadly comparable, according to analysts.

-Market sources say the rule of thumb is that aircraft sell for about half their advertised catalogue price.
+Market sources say the rule of thumb is that aircraft sell for about half their advertised catalog price.
 But the price can vary according to factors such as engine performance.